 How Access Stores Queries - the MSysQueries table

-This article explains how Access uses the MSysQueries system table in conjunction with other system tables to display the query structure in the query design window.
+This first part of this article explains how Access uses the MSysQueries system table in conjunction with other system tables to display the query structure in the query design window and in SQL view.

 Improve Security in Access Databases